EthanHeilman/BlockSizeDebate/README.md

 ### Counter Argument 4.2: The Hardfork Can Be Used To Make Other Useful Changes

-Argument5 Pro: Increases Cost Of Block-Based DoS Attack
+Argument 5 Pro: Increases Cost Of Block-Based DoS Attack
 =========

 This can be shown with the following scenario:<sup>[8](#footnote8)</sup>